Shunyalabsai/codemix-restore/ARCHITECTURE.md

 4. **Multiple matching strategies**: No single matching approach works for all cases.
 The layered approach (known transliterations → romanization + exact match → phonetic → edit-distance → neural) catches different types of words.

 5. **Explainability**: `return_details=True` provides per-token audit trail showing which stage made each decision and with what confidence.

+6. **Global over local**: Stage 3 uses Viterbi sequence decoding (global optimization) rather than greedy per-token decisions.
+This borrows the HMM/Viterbi mathematical framework but adapts it — instead of training n-gram models on external datasets, we use the emission probabilities already produced by our LID classifier, and since the input is already in a known Indic script, we simplify to a 2-state model (English/Native) rather than multi-language states.